2014 Six Nations Championship squads: Call-ups

 On 20 January, Captain Thierry Dusautoir and Wing Sofiane Guitoune withdrew from the squad due to injury and were replaced by Virgile Bruni and Jean-Marcellin Buttin.
 Pascal Papé was named the new Captain.
-On 25 January, François Trinh-Duc was called up to the squad to cover Rémi Tales, who will miss the opening match against England due to injury.
+On 25 January, François Trinh-Duc was called up to the squad to cover Rémi Talès, who will miss the opening match against England due to injury.

 On 10 February, Ibrahim Diarra and Alexandre Lapandry were added to the squad for the round 3 clash with Wales.
 In addition to Diarra and Lapandry, Marc Andreu, Vincent Debaty, Wenceslas Lauret and Brice Mach were also called up to the squad to face Wales.

 On 24 February, Antonie Claassen, Rémi Lamerat and Morgan Parra were added to the squad for the final two rounds against Scotland and Ireland.

 Following an injury Dimitri Szarzewski sustained while playing for his club, Guilhem Guirado was called up to the squad on the 2 March to replace Szarzewski for the clash against Scotland.

 On 27 January 2014, Ireland announced an extended 34-man squad for the 2014 Six Nations Championship.
 Additional players could be added, as the first original 34-man squad was only named for the opening two fixtures; Scotland and Wales.